Navy Bean and Ham Soup Recipe

 - Switch the heat off under the soup pot and leave to cool for about an hour.
 Although technically the soup could be blended at this stage, blending very hot liquids can cause all sorts of problems, including causing the lid to fly off your food processor.
 This could cause scalding but will certainly at least create a considerable mess.
 It is much safer to leave it to partially cool.

-- Again, bring to a rolling boil for ten minutes then reduce the heat, cover and simmer for one hour.
+- Again, bring to a rolling boil for 10 minutes, then reduce the heat, cover and simmer for 1 hour.

-- The partially cooled stock and beans will need to be blended in stages.
-Make sure it is perfectly smooth in each instance before pouring it in to a large bowl.
+- Continue to blend the partially cooled stock and beans in stages.
+Make sure it is perfectly smooth in each instance before pouring it into a large bowl.

 - Return the blended liquid to the soup pot.